 11.9 When accessing your premises, our representatives and representatives of the lines company will:

-(c) identify themselves to you before entering your premises (you do not have to allow them access to your premises unless they show you their identification); and
+- (c) identify themselves to you before entering your premises (you do not have to allow them access to your premises unless they show you their identification);

 Health, safety and the Resource Management Act